oneops/oneops.github.io/user/transition/add-cname.md

 The first approach is to add a short CNAME with the following steps:

-1. In the Transition view of your platform, go to the QDN component.
+1. In the Transition view of your platform, go to the FQDN component.
 2. Click **edit.**
 3. Enter a single word for a short CNAME alias.
 4. Save the change.